 Spring and Neap Tides

 Spring tides are the biggest tides, caused by the gravitational pull of the moon being particularly strong.
-During a spring tide the water level will rise to its highest possible point at high tide, and at low tide the level will be at the lowest possible point.
+During a spring tide, the water level will rise to its highest possible point at high tide, and at low tide the level will be at the lowest possible point.
 When anglers talk of there being a “big tide” they are referring to a spring tide occurring.
-The tidal flow during a spring tide will be very strong due to the large amount of water which flowing.
+The tidal flow during a spring tide will be very strong due to the large amount of water which is flowing.
 Spring tides happen every two weeks during the time of a full moon.
-Neap tides also happen every two weeks during the period of the first and third quarter of the moon (in the weeks between spring tides).
+Neap tides also happen every two weeks during the period of the first and third quarter of the moon (in the weeks in between spring tides).
 During a neap tide the high tide will not come up particularly high, and the low tide will not be particularly low, and the strength of the tide is likely to be fairly weak.
-We can also use Blackpool as an example again to see the difference between spring tides and neap tides: on a spring tide the high tide level can hit 9.1m on the local scale, and low tide down to 0.7m, while on a neap tide high tide only reaches 6.9m, and low tide 2.8m.
+We can also use Blackpool as an example again to see the difference between spring tides and neap tides: on a spring tide the high tide level can reach 9.1 metres on the local scale, and low tide is down to 0.7 metres.
+On a neap tide high tide only reaches 6.9 metres, and low tide is 2.8 metres.

-Remember, the term spring tide has nothing to do with the season of spring, and spring tides happen all year round.
-During a spring tide anglers are most likely to have trouble keeping weights anchored to the seabed, and some marks can become unfishable due to the power of the tidal flow during a spring tide – these marks can be perfectly fine to fish during a neap tide.
+The term spring tide, therefore, has nothing to do with the season of spring, and spring tides happen all year round.
+During a spring tide, anglers are most likely to have trouble keeping weights anchored to the seabed, and some marks can become unfishable due to the power of the tidal flow during a spring tide but these marks can be perfectly fine to fish during a neap tide.
 Information about tides can be gained from the local press, or from the link on this page.
-Most fishing tackle shops will also sell little booklets for a reasonable price (usually around £1) which tell the tides for the forthcoming year.
+Most fishing tackle shops will also sell booklets for a reasonable price (usually around £1) which provide tide tables for the forthcoming year.

 The tide will play a big role in the type of weight that is chosen.
-A sandy beach with a weak tide would be ideal to use a plain weight as the low strength of the tide will push the weight around and allow it to (hopefully) roll into a fish holding gully or other feature of interest.
+A sandy beach with a weak tide would be ideal to use a plain weight as the low strength of the tide will push the weight around and allow it to (hopefully) roll into a fish-holding gully or other feature which holds food and therefore attracts fish.
 However, in a rocky venue with a strong tide it would be better to use a grip lead as allowing the weight to roll around would see it inevitably roll into a crevice or crack and get snagged.
-In many venues the tides and currents actually run parallel to the beach and if they are strong a grip lead will be needed as a plain lead will be pulled along the beach and into very shallow water as the diagram below shows.
+At many venues the tides and currents actually run parallel to the beach and if they are strong a grip lead will be needed as a plain lead will be pulled along the beach and into very shallow water as the diagram below shows.

-In harbours and narrow waterways the tidal flow can be incredibly strong as a large amount of water is forced through a relatively small gap.
+In harbours and estuaries which have been artificially narrowed by the building of piers and breakwaters the tidal flow can be incredibly strong as a large amount of water is forced through a relatively small gap.
 The Bristol Channel is one area where this happens and a fierce tidal flow results.
-In some marks it is impossible to hold the seabed with any kind of lead and fishing is essentially impossible on a big tide.
+In some marks it is impossible to hold the seabed with any kind of weight and fishing is essentially impossible on a big tide.
 Many marks around the Bristol Channel offer good fishing on a neap tide but prove unfishable on a big spring tide.
-Areas with a big tidal range and strong tidal flow can also be dangerous.
-Some beaches around the Severn can see the difference between the high tide and low tide marks being as far as one mile apart.
-If an angler has walked out to low tide point to fish and the tide turns and begins to come back in the sea can very possibly come in faster than the angler can get back with all their gear.
-If fishing an area with strong tides and a big tidal range it is important to do some research before hand and avoid dangerous and potentially life threatening situations.
+When fishing from any area with strong tides and a big tidal range it is important that anglers carry out some research beforehand in order to avoid placing themselves in dangerous situations.

 How Does the Tide Affect Fish Behaviour?